Concierge Medicine Reinvented

 Blood urea nitrogen (BUN)

-Urea concentration reflecting protein metabolism and renal excretion; elevated in renal impairment or volume depletion.
+Urea concentration reflecting protein metabolism and renal excretion.
+Elevated in renal impairment or volume depletion.

 Blood urea nitrogen (BUN)